Pearson-Higher-Ed/design/c/inputs/beta/index.md

   - type: two column
     text: |
       Text input form elements are to be used for single line text inputs.

+      Placeholders can be used to give additional information about the format of data.
+They should typically not be used to label the input field; exceptions can be made when there is a single field and a secondary purpose indicator exists (like a search bar with a search icon in the attached button).
     contents:
       - type: narrow image
         src: ./assets/text.png
+        caption: Basic text input with a value.
+      - type: narrow image
+        src: ./assets/placeholders.png
+        caption: Basic text inputs with labels and placeholders.

   - type: section
     name: Textarea